AbolfazlHo/Spawner/README.md

  2. Install the `2D Spawner` package via Git URL.
  3. Create an empty GameObject (e.g., `MySpawner`) in your scene.
  4. Add the `Spawner` component to it.
  5. Assign the desired 2D prefabs to the `Spawnables` list.
+You can also toggle the Choose Spawnable Randomly property to switch between random and sequential prefab selection.
  6. Add a spawn area GameObject (with a Collider2D) and assign it in the `Spawner` component.
  7. Enable `Spawn Automatically`, or call `Spawn()` manually from script.